BIRD OF THE WEEK: May 31, 2019 SCIENTIFIC NAME: Selasphorus calliope

-At 3.25 inches long, the Calliope Hummingbird is the smallest breeding bird found in Canada and the United States—and the smallest long-distance migrant bird in the world.
-This tiny hummingbird travels over 5,500 miles round-trip during its migration!
+The Calliope Hummingbird is a tiny wonder – at only around 3 inches long, it's the smallest breeding bird in Canada and the United States, and the smallest long-distance migratory bird in the world.